-SNHU will continue to support the undergraduate students in science.
+SNHU will continue to support initial licensure students in middle school science.
 The university is redesigning programs to include more flexibility, reduce cost and offer more experiential learning opportunities.
-At the graduate level, the goal is to increase enrollment by at least one student in the middle school science program.
-Additionally, the goal is to increase enrollment in the next cohort of the graduate master's cohort program.
+At the initial licensure level, the goal is to have at least three students enrolled for the 2022-2023 academic year.